tarantool/tarantool-ruby/README.md

 # Usage

-Before all requests you must configure client:
+To be able to send requests to the server, you must configure and establish a client connection:

 ```ruby
 Tarantool.configure host: 'locahost', port: 33013, space_no: 0
 ```

-Low level part of client can work in two mode: EM deferrables and EM-Synchrony.
+The driver internals can work in two modes: EM deferrables and EM-Synchrony.

 EM deferrables: